 William Brodie was an 18th century cabinet-maker.
-He was respected so much in this profession that his trade guild made him Deacon (President).
+His trade guild made him Deacon (President) because they respected him so much within his profession.
 By day, he went about his business of crafting and repairing furniture and locks around the city.
 He had several rich clients who allowed him into their homes and trusted him with their keys and security details.
 But little did they know, that Brodie was a gambler and drinker with a secret criminal life.
 By night, he used copied keys to gain entry to their houses and steal money and valuables.
 The authorities eventually captured him following a raid that went wrong, and hanged him in 1788.

 Burke and Hare, not Grave Robbers but Serial Killers

 William Burke and William Hare were both born in Ireland in the late 18th century.
 They met whilst working in Edinburgh, and quickly became friends.
 Around this time, the anatomy department at Edinburgh University was experiencing a shortage in human bodies for students to study and dissect.
 And some lecturers had started paying for bodies that were handed to university illegally.
 So, when Hare’s lodger died owing him £4 in rent, they decided to sell the body to the university.
 They received over £7 for the body from Professor Robert Knox, and the university assistants encouraged them to bring more bodies if possible.

 And so began a spree of at least 16 murders, which the pair committed over the course of around 10 months in 1828.
 Eventually, the police caught them.
 There was not enough evidence to convict Hare, and they offered him immunity to testify against Burke.
 They hanged Burke in the Lawnmarket, in front of a crowd of around 25,000.
 And ironically, the university dissected his body.